rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 Day3 : 19th Sept 2022
 What i did : learning how to use class and predefined function, also learnt about BST How i felt : This is easy this time

+Day4 : 20th Sept 2022
+What i did :
+How i felt :

+Day5 : 21st Sept 2022
+What i did :
+How i felt :

+Day6 : 22nd Sept 2022
+What i did : setting up calculator and other lambda functions How i felt : its easy and i can do it by own